On the distribution of rank and crank statistics for integer partitions: Abstract

 \section{Abstract}

-Let $M(m,n)$ be the number of partitions of $n$ with crank $m$.
-We prove that Dyson's crank distribution conjecture valid if and only if $|m|=o(n^{3/4})$ as $n$ tends to infinity.
-We also establish some asymptotic formulas for the finite differences of Garvan's $k$-rank $N_k(n,m)$ respect to $m$ with $m\gg \sqrt{n}\log n$.
+Let $k$ be a positive integer and $m$ be an integer.
+Garvan's $k$-rank $N_k(m,n)$ is the number of partitions of $n$ into at least $(k-1)$ successive Durfee squares with $k$-rank equal to $m$.
+In this paper give some asymptotics for $N_k(m,n)$ with $|m|\ge \sqrt{n}$ as $n\rightarrow \infty$.
+As a corollary, we give a more complete answer for the Dyson's crank distribution conjecture.
+We also establish some asymptotic formulas for finite differences of $N_k(m,n)$ with respect to $m$ with $m\gg \sqrt{n}\log n$.